 How Much Stopping Distance Should I Leave?

-The following table contains information about stopping differences at different speeds, based on information provided by the Highway Code.
+The following information about stopping differences at different speeds is based on information provided by the Highway Code.

-The information in this table is an estimate which takes average car lengths into account and assumes that the road surface was dry.
+The above information is an estimate which takes average car lengths into account and assumes that the road surface was dry.

 The stopping distance at 20mph - for example - is approximately 3 car lengths.